zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 -- If resync specified, clears sync flag and pings entity. metagui.waitSync(resync, id) -- Same as above, but waits until sync flag set.
 Only available in events.
 ```

+## Misc. notes
+- Scroll wheel support doesn't work properly on especially tiny panels (height less than 72px including chrome); generally, you should be safe with an internal height of 68 or above with all but the most absolutely minimal of borders.